Quantum-interference-induced pairing in bosonic doped antiferromagnets

-{\textbf{Discussion}}\\ In this work, we show that a quantum interference effect governs the physics in the bosonic $t$-$J$ model.
-Specifically, the destructive interference caused by the $\mathbb{Z}_2$ Berry phase can significantly hinder the propagation of individual bosonic dopants in an AFM background.
-However, by forming tightly bound pairs, the doped holes can effectively eliminate such quantum frustration to restore phase coherence and then condense.
-This leads to an exotic pairing mechanism due to strong correlation effects beyond the no-double-occupancy constraint.
-It predicts a supersolid in which a PDW order coexists with the long-range AFM order at small doping.
-At larger doping, the same mechanism can enforce the spin background to transit to an FM order such that the single bosonic dopants become coherent to condense into a superfluid.
-These novel states are promising to be straightforwardly observed on ultracold Rydberg atom platforms~\cite{Koepsell2021, Lebrat2024, Homeier2024, Note1}.
-We point out that although related, the pairing mechanism discussed here differs from the mechanism purely based on the mismatch of NN spins caused by the hopping of doped holes.
-As an example, the ground state of the bosonic $t$-$J_z$ model is found to be a superfluid~\cite{Smakov2004} instead of a pairing order found here.
+\textit{Discussion.---}In this work, we show that a quantum interference effect governs the physics in the bosonic doped antiferromagnets.
+Specifically, the destructive interference caused by the $\mathbb{Z}_2$ Berry phase can significantly hinder the propagation of individual bosonic dopants on an AFM background.
+However, the doped holes in pairs can effectively eliminate such quantum frustration to restore phase coherence, giving rise to a pairing order.
+This leads to an exotic pairing mechanism rooted in strong correlation effects, in stark contrast to those conventional pairing mechanisms based on Fermi surface instabilities.
+At small doping, this mechanism predicts an AFM+PDW supersolid.
+At larger doping, the same mechanism enforces the spin background to transit to an FM order such that the single bosonic dopants become coherent to condense into a superfluid.
+These novel phases of matter are promising to be observed on ultracold atom platforms~\cite{Koepsell2021, Xu2023a, Lebrat2024, Sun2021, Homeier2024, Note1}.
+We point out that, although related, the pairing mechanism discussed here differs from the mechanism purely based on the spin mismatch caused by the hopping of doped holes~\cite{Note1}, which is supported by the observation that the ground state of the bosonic $t$-$J_z$ model is a single-particle superfluid~\cite{Smakov2004} instead of the pairing order found here.
+Interestingly, due to the exact mapping between the hard-core spin-1/2 bosonic system and spin-1 system~\cite{Note1}, the framework presented here also provides a novel perspective for exploring exotic magnetic orders in high-spin systems, such as quadrupolar or nematic spin supersolids.